 Founded by a former clothing retailer, TradeGecko is designed to make the backend of retail easy.
 The company offers four monthly plans: Basic ($99/mo), Business ($249/mo), Business Premium ($449/month, $359/month if paid annually), and Enterprise ($999/month, $799/month if paid annually).

 Tackling tasks like inventory management, order syncing, product bundling, and running reports, TradeGecko helps you avoid oversells and stay on top of inventory without the need for spreadsheets and headaches.
 The startup is still ironing out some bugs, but is quickly gaining recognition as a vital part of many small and medium ecommerce stores.
-It’s compatible with Magento, Shopify, Amazon, WooCommerce, and several top tools.
+It’s compatible with Adobe Commerce, Shopify, Amazon, WooCommerce, and several top tools.

 With more than 75 features designed to ease the process of inventory and product management, shipping, and tracking, Shipping Easy is an ecommerce workhorse.
 More than 50 app and ecommerce store integrations are offered for this SaaS, and shipping is handled through DHL, UPS, FedEx, and the USPS.
 The four standard pricing options range from $29-$99 per month and enterprise pricing is also available at $149/month.

 A free alternative to apps like Xero and Zoho Books, Wave is a fast-growing accounting and invoicing platform for small and online businesses.
 Enterprise pricing is also available.
 Internationally supported and based in Canada, Wave integrates with Stripe, Workato, Paypal, Shoeboxed and Google Drive, among other apps.
 Features include direct depositing, payroll, yearly record keeping, invoicing, tax calculations, tax deductions, and receipts management.
 The interface is a little slow and the UX could be better, but this is a solid free app for ecommerce stores with small budgets.